Andrew Balbirnie

-Andrew Balbirnie (born 28 December 1990) is an Irish cricketer, the current captain of the Ireland cricket team in all formats.
+Andrew Balbirnie (born 28 December 1990) is an Irish cricketer, the current captain of the Ireland cricket team in Test cricket.
 Balbirnie is a right-handed batsman and an occasional wicket-keeper.
 He was born in Dublin and was educated at St. Andrew's College.
 He was one of the 11 cricketers to play in Ireland's first ever Test match, against Pakistan, in May 2018.
 In December 2018, he was one of 19 players to be awarded a central contract by Cricket Ireland for the 2019 season.

 In November 2019, Balbirnie was named as the captain of Ireland's Test and ODI team, after William Porterfield stepped down.
 Later the same month, he was also named as the captain of Ireland's Twenty20 International (T20I) team, replacing Gary Wilson.
 In January 2020, he was one of 19 players to be awarded a central contract from Cricket Ireland, the first year in which all contracts were awarded on a full-time basis.